 Non-Discrimination Policy/Equal Opportunity Policy

 The Menands Union Free School District does not discriminate on the basis of race (defined as, but not limited to, ancestry, color, ethnic group identification, and ethnic background, as well as traits historically associated with race including hair texture and protective hairstyles), color, national origin, creed, disability, sex, sexual orientation, marital status, age, military status or any other protected status in its educational programs, employment or any other activities.
 Further, it is unlawful for an employer to retaliate against any individual because that person filed a complaint, opposed any unlawful practice or testified or assisted in an investigation or proceeding.
-Any inquiries and complaints regarding non-discrimination in the district may be referred to Districts Title IX Co-Coordinators:
+Any inquiries and complaints regarding non-discrimination in the district may be referred to Districts Title IX Co-Coordinator:

 Open Meeting Law